diku-dk/staffeli/README.md

-# Staffeli — DIKU Tools for Canvas LMS
+# Staffeli — DIKU Support Tools for Canvas LMS

 ![An Easel](logo.jpg "An Easel")